KsaweryL/Neural_network/README.md

 For the assignment itself we were given the load_data() and preprocess_data() functions, alongside the keras-data file of pickle format, where the reviews are stored.
 The train_model function was defined by me.

+Note: It is recommended to run this program in linux or WSL environment, since windows has issues with tensorflow.